 But the main reasons for Heidegger's estimate of everyday existence lie elsewhere, and are independent of the above considerations.
 The instrumental world is a common world.
 We encounter in it not only the things which we use, but also other people.
 Just as he did not waste time trying to prove the existence of an external world, Heidegger does not trouble to prove that there are other selves.
 On the contrary, he holds that community or "Being-with" is a basic existentiale of the Dasein.
-Just as there is no existence apart from a world, so there is no existence apart from a world, so there is no existence apart from a world, so there is not seen as an object within the world but as a co-Dasein.
+Just as there is no existence apart from a world, so there is no existence apart from other existents.
+But the other existent is not seen as an object within the world but as a co-Dasein.
 Thus we are related to the other existent not in terms of the "concern" (handling, producing and the like) by which we relate to things, but in terms of a personal concern or "solicitude" that characterizes relations between selves.